ShivamSarodia/ShivyC/README.rst

 | |Build Status| |Code Coverage|

-ShivyC is a C compiler written purely in Python 3, targeting Linux x86-64 machines.
+ShivyC is a dependency-free C compiler written in Python 3, targeting Linux x86-64 machines.
 ShivyC seeks to eventually support the entire C11 standard and produce reasonably efficient code.
 For ShivyC’s current feature set, see the test files in the `tests/general\_tests`_ and